-Community Colleges of Spokane recognizes the unique and diverse backgrounds and needs of students, and while all students are held to the same level of academic excellence, students with special circumstances may petition for special consideration.
+Spokane Colleges recognizes the unique and diverse backgrounds and needs of students, and while all students are held to the same level of academic excellence, students with special circumstances may petition for special consideration.
 Students enrolled in special programs are also required to follow the requirements specified by their funding agency.
 In addition, students receiving federal and/or state financial aid must follow the Financial Aid Satisfactory Progress Policies.